dotnet/runtime/src/clr/Documentation/get-dotnetcore-windows-dnvm.md

 Installing DNVM
 ===============

 You need DNVM as a starting point.
 DNVM enables you to acquire a (or multiple) .NET Execution Environment (DNX).
 DNVM is simply a script, which doesn't depend on .NET.
 You can install it via a PowerShell command.
-You can find alternate DNVM install itructions at the [ASP.NET Home repo](https://github.com/aspnet/home).
+You can find alternate DNVM install instructions at the [ASP.NET Home repo](https://github.com/aspnet/home).

 	@powershell -NoProfile -ExecutionPolicy unrestricted -Command "&{$Branch='dev';iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/dev/dnvminstall.ps1'))}"